 Now located on the Palouse Empire Fairgrounds, four miles outside of Colfax, Washington, the Jones Schoolhouse has been restored and rejuvenated as a place for the community to meet and for visitors to experience an authentic one-room school.
 Open to the public every year during the Palouse Empire Fair (held Thursday through Sunday each year following Labor Day), it offers 20-minute mini-lessons to fairgoers on such topics as “Mental” Arithmetic, Penmanship, Poetry, Science, and Washington, U.S., and World Geography.
 In keeping with educational practices in 1895, strict discipline in the classroom is maintained at all times!

-In addition, field trips for students in grades 1 through 6 are available in September, October, April, May, and the first part of June.
-These field trips are docent-led tours of the facility.
+In addition, field trips for students in grades 1 through 6 can be scheduled in September, October, April, May, and the first part of June.
 The Jones Schoolhouse is not a dry, dusty museum!
 Instead, students “step back in time” to experience what a day was like in an authentic one-room school over a century ago.
 Classes are taught by schoolmarms and/or masters dressed in the style of the period.
 Lessons will be taught as they would have been taught in 1895—using slates, copybooks, lecture, and/or recitation.

 If you are interested in providing this one-of-a-kind experience for your students, please contact Kathy Meyer (509-334-9089, firstname.lastname@example.org) or Dan Leonard (509-332-8211, email@example.com) to schedule your field trip.